ColinFay/geoloc/README.md

 ### With a button

-`button_geoloc` behaves a any `shiny::actionButton` (and takes the same parameters), except that it launches the geolocation service when it is clicked.
+`button_geoloc` behaves like any `shiny::actionButton` (and takes the same parameters), except that it launches the geolocation service when it is clicked.
+You can then pick up the coordinates with `myButtonId_lat` and `myButtonId_lon`.

 ``` r
 library(shiny)